BTA – Glasgow & West of Scotland

 What should I expect at a BTA Glasgow Tinnitus Support Group Meeting?

 Please don’t worry about attending a meeting.
 They are friendly and welcoming and you can contribute as much or as little as you want.
 The meetings are organised to help you and we want you to get as much out of them as possible.
 In the video below meeting organiser and tinnitus expert Alan Hopkirk explains how the meetings work:

 How to find out more

-Press Release 28 April 2016
+BTA Glasgow Tinnitus Support Group Press Release 28 April 2016

 A new group to support local people with tinnitus is being formed by Alan Hopkirk, Clinical Director for The Invisible Hearing Clinic.
-The first meeting will take place on Tuesday, 17th May 2016, 6-8:30pm at The Pentagon Centre (Third Floor), 36 Washington Street, Glasgow, G3 8AZ.
+The first meeting will take place on Tuesday, 17th May 2016, 6-8:30 pm at the Pentagon Centre (Third Floor), 36 Washington Street, Glasgow, G3 8AZ.

 Dave Carr, BTA Volunteering and Engagement Manager comments: “Being among people who have the problem, listening to their experiences and how they have managed to handle things, is a tremendous help for the individual.
 I witness this first hand when attending group meetings.
 It is amazing seeing the difference it makes to people, especially those who have recently been diagnosed.”